Marketing data management

 Step 1: Setting up a Data Integration account

-If you already have a Data Integration account, you can skip this step.
+If you have a Data Integration account, you can skip this step.

-The easiest way to connect to your Snowflake account is by using Snowflake Partner Connect.
+Connect to your Snowflake account using Snowflake Partner Connect.

 - Click the Data Integration tile.
-A Connect to Rivery screen appears, pre-populated with your Snowflake details.
+A Connect to Rivery page appears, pre-populated with your Snowflake details.

-Step 2: Creating a Snowflake target database and schemas
+Step 2: Create a Snowflake target database and schemas

 You must create a dedicated database and schemas in Snowflake to store the marketing data.
-This ensures a clean and organized structure for your analytics solution.
+This ensures a structured approach for your analytics solution.

 - Open a new SQL worksheet in Snowsight.